School of Medicine

 Current Research and Scholarly Interests My research seeks to advance the clinical and basic sciences in radiology, while improving our understanding of biology and the manifestations of disease, by pioneering methods in the information sciences that integrate imaging, clinical and molecular data.
 A current focus is on content-based radiological image retrieval and integration of imaging features with clinical and molecular data for diagnostic, prognostic, and therapy planning decision support.

-Assistant Professor of Radiology (General Radiology), of Medicine (Biomedical Informatics Research) and, by courtesy, of Ophthalmology
+Associate Professor of Radiology (General Radiology) and of Medicine (Biomedical Informatics Research)

 Current Research and Scholarly Interests My research interest is imaging informatics--ways computers can work with images to leverage their rich information content and to help physicians use images to guide personalized care.
 Work in our lab thus lies at the intersection of biomedical informatics and imaging science.